Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Empirical Evaluation

 \subsection{Further Discussions}

-We next conduct more experiments and comparison as further investigation for verifying the consistency of the observed phenomenon across different settings regarding model implementation and graph property.
-We also try to reveal how PMLPs work for representation learning through a close look at the produced embeddings by different models, and the results are deferred to Appendix~\ref{app_add}.
+We next conduct more experiments and comparison for verifying the consistency of the observed phenomenon across different settings regarding model implementation and graph property.
+We also try to reveal how PMLPs work for representation learning through visualizations of the produced embeddings, and the results are deferred to Appendix~\ref{app_add}.

-\textbf{Q1: What is the impact of model layers and hidden sizes?} In Fig.~\ref{fig_hyper}(a) and (b), we plot the testing accuracy of GCN, PMLP$_{GCN}$ and MLP w.r.t. different layer numbers and hidden sizes.
+\paragraph{Q1: What is the impact of model layers and hidden sizes?} In Fig.~\ref{fig_hyper}(a) and (b), we plot the testing accuracy of GCN, PMLP$_{GCN}$ and MLP w.r.t. different layer numbers and hidden sizes.
 The results show that the observed phenomenon in Section~\ref{sec-exp-result} consistently holds with different settings of model depth and width, which suggests that the generalization effect of the MP operation is insensitive to model architectural hyperparameters.
 The increase of layer numbers cause performance degradation for all three models, presumably because of over-fitting.
 We will further discuss the impact of model depth (where layer number exceeds $100$) and residual connections in the next subsection.

-\textbf{Q2: What is the impact of different activation functions in FF layer?} As shown in Fig.~\ref{fig_model}(a), the relative performance rankings among GCN, PMLP and MLP stay consistent across four different activation functions (tanh, cos, ELU, ReLU) and in particular, in some cases the performance gain of PMLP over GCN is further amplified (e.g., with cos activation).
+\paragraph{Q2: What is the impact of different activation functions in FF layers?} As shown in Fig.~\ref{fig_model}(a), the relative performance rankings among GCN, PMLP and MLP stay consistent across four different activation functions (tanh, cos, ELU, ReLU) and in particular, in some cases the performance gain of PMLP over GCN is further amplified (e.g., with cos activation).